Constructive Decision Theory: Representation Theorems

 We prefer not to allow the DM to consider such `subjective' lotteries.
 Rather, we have restricted the randomization to acts.
 The representation theorem would not change if we allowed primitive choice to map a state to a distribution over outcomes, rather than requiring them to be mappings from states to single outcomes (except that we could take the state space to be $\AtomsAX(T_0)$).

 We can easily represent $\succeq$ using two states, $s_0$ and $s_1$, by taking $a$ to be the act with outcome $o_i$ in state $s_i$, for $i = 0,1$.
 Taking each of $s_0$ and $s_1$ to hold with probability $1/2$ then gives a representation of $\succeq$.
-In this representation, we can view $s_0$ as the state where buying Google is a good investment, and $s_1$ as the state where buying Google is a bad investment.
-However, the DM cannot talk about Google being a good investment; this is not part of his language.
-Another DM might explicitly consider the test that Google is a good investment.
-Suppose this DM has the same preference relation over primitive acts as in the example, is indifferent between 100 shares of Google and $o_1$ if the test is true, and is indifferent between 100 shares of Google and $o_0$ if the test is false.
-This DM's preference order has exactly the same representation as the first DM's preference order, but now $s_0$ can be viewed as the atom where the test is false, and $s_1$ can be viewed as the atom where the test is true.
-The second DM can reason about Google being a good investment explicitly, and can talk to others about it. \exam
+In this representation, we can view $s_0$ as the state where buying Alphabet is a good investment, and $s_1$ as the state where buying Alphabet is a bad investment.
+However, the DM cannot talk about Alphabet being a good investment; this is not part of his language.
+Another DM might explicitly consider the test that Alphabet is a good investment.
+Suppose this DM has the same preference relation over primitive acts as in the example, is indifferent between 100 shares of Alphabet and $o_1$ if the test is true, and is indifferent between 100 shares of Alphabet and $o_0$ if the test is false.
+This DM's preference relation has exactly the same representation as the first DM's preference relation, but now $s_0$ can be viewed as the atom where the test is false, and $s_1$ can be viewed as the atom where the test is true.
+The second DM can reason about Alphabet being a good investment explicitly, and can talk to others about it. \exam